-- Campfires must be built in fire rings or in grills where provided.
+Campfires must be built in fire rings or in grills where provided.
 Burn only dead, fallen wood.
 Cutting of standing (living or dead) trees is prohibited.
 Open fires will be prohibited during times of high fire danger.

-- Any remnants of a fire must be extinguished, cold to the touch, free of litter with no evidence of food remains that could attract animals.
+Any remnants of a fire must be extinguished, cold to the touch, free of litter with no evidence of food remains that could attract animals.
 The use of portable camp stoves is permitted in designated campsites.

-- In order to insure a quality camping experience, quiet hours are enforced from 10 p.m. to 6 a.m.
+In order to insure a quality camping experience, quiet hours are enforced from 10 p.m. to 6 a.m.

 Garbage and Waste

-- All visitors must be prepared to carry their refuse out of the park.
+All visitors must be prepared to carry their refuse out of the park.
 Do not dispose of garbage in toilets, do not bury it, and do not throw it in the river.

-- Where vault toilets are not provided, take care to dispose of human waste properly.
+Where vault toilets are not provided, take care to dispose of human waste properly.
 Dig a hole six to eight inches deep and 200 feet from the nearest body of water.
 Cover thoroughly.

-- Pets are best left at home.
+Pets are best left at home.
 Pet excrement must be removed if it is within 200 feet of trail, campsite or water.

 Board walks have been constructed over some of the wettest places, but large areas of standing water frequently remain throughout the year.

 Please stay on the portage trail.
 Old logging roads and animal trails crisscross the Grand Portage and may lead you astray.

-Do not disturb archeological remains.
+Do not disturb archaeological remains.

 The USGS provides a duration hydrograph that is very useful for forecasting paddling conditions on the Pigeon River from South Fowl Lake to Ft.
 Charlotte.
 After examining the current hydrogaph (be sure to select the right year) you should note that very difficult paddling conditions can be expected at 100 cfs (cubic feet per second) and below.
 At this low water stage, you can expect exposed rocks in the river channel- especially where the English portage used to be located.
 The English portage is likely little used today as there is typically more than sufficient water to float through this section of river.
 Very good paddling conditions can be expected at 500 cfs.
 Conditions for paddling become more complex and difficult as discharge increases above 500 cfs.

 Bears and Other Wildlife

-- Do not disturb wildlife.
+Do not disturb wildlife.
 Black bears may be encountered at Grand Portage National Monument.
 Seeing one is a treat, unless it is in your campsite.
 To avoid an unpleasant encounter, follow bear-country safety measures.

 Insects and Ticks

-- Biting insects can be prevalent from June to September.
+Biting insects can be prevalent from June to September.
 Wearing long pants and long sleeved shirts will provide some protection from mosquitos, flies, and ticks.
 Insect repellents are helpful.

-- Hunting is not allowed within the boundaries of Grand Portage National Monument.
+Hunting is not allowed within the boundaries of Grand Portage National Monument.
 Hunting is common within Grand Portage Reservation which surrounds monument boundaries.
 You may observe hunting activity September through December.
 Please consult a park ranger for information on hunting at the time of your visit.

-- Remember, you are a guest in bear country.
+Remember, you are a guest in bear country.
 Although bears are naturally very wary and avoid people, human-bear contacts have become more frequent when the population increases.
 When competition for natural food supplies increase, bears tend to expand their searching and sometimes that brings them into campgrounds.
 When a bear finds food left by campers, she learns that people mean food.
 Proper care of visitor food supplies is essential to prevent bears from being attracted to campsites and becoming "troublesome" in the eyes of a camper.

 To avoid bear problems:

 Never feed wild animals.

-- Hang food-cache away from your tent at least 10 feet off the ground, and at least 4 feet away from the tree trunk.
+Hang food-cache away from your tent at least 10 feet off the ground, and at least 4 feet away from the tree trunk.

-- Prepare food well away from your tent.
+Prepare food well away from your tent.

 Do not eat or keep food, garbage, or unwashed dishes in your tent.